rapid7/armor-connectors/README.md

 1. Compile and build the plugin.
 Ensure the version of Java is compatible with the version of Java that presto will be running.
 2. Collect not only the jar but also all the libraries the connector has a dependency on.
 Most important to notice is to make sure the zstd library version matches the version of zstd that the presto cluster is using.
 This library (if it does have it) would have an api comptablity if different versions of zstd were introduced.
 3. Build an armor properties file.
-The properties file should
+See armor properties file section above for more details.
-4. Deploy the properties file into /etc folder
+4. Deploy the property file to /etc/presto/conf.dist/catalog/ on the master presto node.
-5. All the jars including the presto connector put into the plugin directory.
+5. All the jars from step to deploy and place them in the /usr/lib/presto/plugin/armor/
+6. Start the cluster.